nikolai-chernolutskii/js-projects/hidden_search_widget/README.md

 # Hidden search widget
-_A sample article gets rotated on clicking the hamburger, revealing the navigation menu_.
+_A search icon expands into a search field on click_.

 ### Study source:
 [Udemy course "50 Projects In 50 Days - HTML, CSS & JavaScript